 Step 2: Retire TO Something!

-You don’t want day one of your retirement to mark day one of the remainder of a pointless life.
+You don’t want day one of accelerating your retirement to mark day one of the remainder of a pointless life.
 For a lot of people, retirement is merely an abstract concept.
 It’s a hammock on the porch watching the world go by.
-Doing nothing in retirement is also a potion for entering into a downward spiral of boredom and lack of purpose in life.
-Tim Ferriss studied the happiness of young people who had become extremely rich during the dot com boom in his book The Four Hour Workweek.
+Doing nothing to accelerate your retirement is also a potion for entering into a downward spiral of boredom and lack of purpose in life.
+Tim Ferriss studied the happiness of young people who had become extremely rich during the dot-com boom in his book The Four Hour Workweek.
 For those who had gained true happiness, there were two driving causes:

 - They were constantly learning.
 They never turned their brains off.
 Instead of giving in and letting their cognitive commitment atrophy, they sought to continue to mentally grow.